-Trajectory analysis uses the standard ECS pattern: define components for the data, processors for the pipeline stages, and run it all through a world.
-Fork the world to compare different evaluation criteria.
+Trajectory analysis uses the recommended runtime script pattern: define components for the data, stage processors and resources on a runtime world, run the pipeline, then fork to compare evaluation criteria.

 The full runnable example is in examples/06_trajectory_analysis.py.